giladno/express-boilerplate/README.md

 - NODE_ENV - defines the node environment, the default is `development`
 - LOG_LEVEL - defines `winston`'s logging level (see [Logging Levels](https://github.com/winstonjs/winston#logging-levels)); defaults to 'info'
 - COOKIE_SECRET - used by `cookie-session`, defaults to 'secret'
-- COOKIE_AGE - used by `cookie-session`, defaults to a fixed number
+- COOKIE_AGE - used by `cookie-session`, defaults to a 30 days
 - PORT - the port the app is listening to, defaults to 3000
+- DATABASE_URL - connection url, defaults to in-memory SQLite instance

 # Code Overview